JerBouma/FinanceDatabase/README.md

 ## Examples
 This section gives a few examples of the possibilities with this package.
-These are merely a few of the things you can do with the package, and it only uses yfinance. **As you can obtain a wide range of symbols, pretty much any package that requires symbols should work.**
+These are merely a few of the things you can do with the package. **As you can obtain a wide range of symbols, pretty much any package that requires symbols should work.**

 ### United States' Airlines